ome/ngff/rfc/1/index.md

 ![Simplified drawing of the RFC process](./drawing.png)

 **Figure 1.
 Simplified drawing of the RFC process** An RFC draft (1) is proposed by **Authors** who would like to see some change in the NGFF community.
-There is a period of gathering _endorsements_ (2) (TODO: link to definitions?) which will be listed in the RFC itself.
+There is a period of gathering _[endorsements](#def-endorsement)_ (2) which will be listed in the RFC itself.
 This gives future readers and especially those tasked with _implementing_ any changes more confidence in the proposal itself.
 Once any necessary clarifications have been addressed, **Editors** will assign the RFC a number and send it to **Reviewers** for detailed responses (3).
 These are captured in the RFC directory. **Authors** will then update the RFC with any needed changes and provide a _response_ to the **Reviewers** (4).
 Once this iterative process of review is complete, the RFC will either be approved or not.
 Once approved, the specification is updated with the RFC changes (5).
 After a minimum number of implementations have been achieved, the RFC is considered _adopted_ (6).

 The RFC process functions by encouraging submissions from the community that are recorded for posterity *even if not adopted*.